-SimpleCart is an easy to use e-commerce solution with online payments, coupons and more for your MODX site.
+SimpleCart is a basic e-commerce solution for MODX, including online payments, coupons and more.

 Price: € 99 per site